 Since inception, we have incurred significant net losses.
-Our net loss was \$16.9 million for the quarter ended March 31, 2021.
+Our net loss was \$35.6 million for the six months ended June 30, 2021.
 Our net losses were \$88.3 million and \$117.2 million for the years ended December 31, 2020 and 2019, respectively.
-As of March 31, 2021, we had an accumulated deficit of \$421.5 million.
-As a result of our historical operating losses and expected future negative cash flows from operations, we have concluded that there is substantial doubt about our ability to continue as a going concern.
+As of June 30, 2021, we had an accumulated deficit of \$440.2 million.
 To date, we have devoted substantially all of our efforts to research and development, including clinical development of our gene transfer product candidate, SGT-001, as well as to building out our management team and infrastructure.
 We expect that it could be several years, if ever, before we have a commercialized product.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if, and as, we: